cjnankervis/Re-Climate/README.md

 ### 90th Centile
 <center><img src="https://seasonalforecasts.earth/wp-content/uploads/2022/11/ASCII_Plots_90th.png" alt="Northeast and Central Scotland flooding, 90th centile of precipitation forecast for November 2022" width="80%"></center>

-## Daily Weather Profiles (Reliability Plots)
+## Daily Quantile  (Q-Q) Plots
-**Access to figures showing town/ city daily weather profiles as decile line plots for the upcoming season, ideal for who need a quick snapshot view
+**Access to figures showing town/ city daily weather profiles at quantile (decile) intervals for the upcoming season, ideal for who need a quick snapshot view

 Comparisons between the seasonal profile (centile distributions) of daily temperature and precipitation plotted at each decile, compared directly to the 4.5km Europen UERRA Re-Analysis climatology from 2004 to 2018.
-To request this climate data for a specified town or city, see [daily profiles example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/DailyProfiles_example.json).
+To request this climate data for a specified town or city, see [daily quantiles (Q-Q) example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/DailyQuantiles_example.json).

 ## Graphical Summaries
 **Access to figures showing town/ city daily weather ensemble summaries as box-whisker/ violin plots for the upcoming season, ideal for who need a quick snapshot view